-Sociology PhD Student
+Sociology PhD Candidate

 Yana joined Northeastern’s Sociology Department in the fall of 2019.
 She is originally from Central Asia and completed her undergraduate degrees in Economics and Political Science at the American University in Bulgaria.
 Currently, she is studying right wing populist movements in Western democracies.
 Yana is exploring the degree to which financial anxiety and economic insecurity fuel cultural resentment and out-group hostility.
 In particular, she is interested in whether job insecurity exacerbates competition and resentment among voters.

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.